Human trafficking in the Philippines: House Resolution No. 779

 House of Representatives of the Philippines Citizen's Battle Against Corruption (CIBAC) Reps.
-Emmanuel Joel Villanueva and Cinchona Cruz-Gonzales, on September 24, filed House Resolution No. 779 to intensify the fight against human trafficking on all levels, from legislation, policy formulation, enforcement and prosecution, to rehabilitation and support for victims.
+Joel Villanueva and Cinchona Cruz-Gonzales, on September 24, filed House Resolution No. 779 to intensify the fight against human trafficking on all levels, from legislation, policy formulation, enforcement and prosecution, to rehabilitation and support for victims.
 Villanueva said: "Human trafficking is fast becoming a major transnational crime next only to the illegal drugs trade and illegal arms trade.
 Most of the victims of trafficking are being exploited as commercial sex workers, forced laborers and even unwilling organ donors.
 We must consider the reports of the victims that lack of funds and resources are key problems in the full implementation of the Anti-Trafficking of Persons Act, including the necessary support and protection."
 The National Bureau of Investigation (Philippines) reported "more than 400,000 persons from both government and non-government organizations who are victims of trafficking and almost 100,000 of these victims are children."
 Cruz-Gonzales said: "As of last year, only a little over a thousand cases were officially reported."